 A member of the governing body must make a motion to go into executive session.
 The motion must state in plain language the grounds for convening an executive session.

 For example, a member may state that he or she is moving to go into executive session based upon the personnel exception.
 It is not necessary to cite the specific code provision.
 A governing body may go into executive session to discuss only matters that appear on the meeting agenda.

 Must the agenda state that the governing body will go into executive session?

 No. In fact, a governing body may not decide in advance of a meeting that it will go into executive session.
 The agenda may indicate that it is anticipated that a matter may be discussed in executive session, but the governing body may only go into executive session by a majority vote of the members present.

 The agenda item must be descriptive enough to put the public on notice of the nature of the matter being discussed regardless of whether it will be discussed in an open session or executive session.

 For example, an agenda item to discuss pending litigation may read, “Discuss pending lawsuit of Smith v.
 Jones with legal counsel.”
 Once again, generic agenda items such as “Discuss pending litigation” are too vague to adequately put the public on notice as to the matter to be discussed.

 May a governing body vote on matters in executive session?

 No. Votes may not be taken in an executive session.
-Instead, the governing body may only vote once it reconvenes in an open session.
+A governing body may only vote after it reconvenes in an open session.